-Withdrawal or Dismissal from any Required Field Experience
+Withdrawal or Dismissal from any Required Clinical Experience

-Leaving a required field experience for any reason is an important matter with serious consequences.
-It recognizes that the student, field supervisor, and university supervisor have explored and implemented all appropriate courses of action, but without success.
+Leaving a required clinical experience for any reason is an important matter with serious consequences.
+It recognizes that the student, cooperating teacher, university supervisor, and OCE Director have explored and implemented all appropriate courses of action, but without success.